e-kononenko/AttentionTracking/README.md

 We find visible cells with `GeometryReader` and custom `PreferenceKey`.

+Partially visible items (at minimum 70%) are also considered as visible.

 Then we process visible ids and understand, how long they were visible.

 If they were visible longer than minimun viewing time, we add it to the result.